Celant/ModpackKit/README.md

 - Basic config template rendering

 > [!NOTE]
-> Currently it only supports Forge modpacks.
+> Currently only Forge modpacks are supported.
-> If there is demand for NeoForge or others, I can see about adding support.
+> If there is demand for NeoForge or others, support can be added.

 ### Recomended Mods